defshef/defshef.github.io/ReadMe.md

 The SASS on this website is built via grunt.

-The following commands will install grunt and this project's dependencies
+The following commands will install grunt and this project's dependencies.
+In the project root directory:

     curl -L https://github.com/zurb/foundation/archive/bea8ac314a88da805802f27603001aca4dd93cc7.tar.gz | tar zx
-    mv foundation-bea8* foundation
+    ln -s foundation-sites-bea8* foundation
-    npm install -g grunt-cli
+    npm install grunt-cli
     npm install

 You can then build and run the website via